 But the good news is if you’re trying to cut booze from your life altogether, or maybe just reduce the amount you drink, you can enjoy the same taste, without the alcohol.
 While alcohol-free beer has historically been considered a less appetizing version of its conventional counterpart, this is no longer the case.

-Major beer brewers like Heineken and Busch now use vacuum distillation, a relatively new methodology, to make their beverages alcohol-free and tasty.
+Major beer brewers like Heineken and Busch now use vacuum distillation, a relatively new methodology, to make their beverages non-alcoholic beer and tasty.
 It’s an improvement from past methods, where alcohol was simply removed from the beer by heating a finished brew.
 (Alcohol has a lower boiling point than water and so evaporates off, leaving a sober, but arguably less tasty, drink behind.)

 Unlike wine, which rarely adds extra ingredients to impact grape flavor, beer brewers can add honey, lactose, and whey to their tipples.
 The former two add sweetness while whey is used to create milk stouts, and none are vegan-friendly.